CompIsle/Morgan-Unit-13/DesignNotes.md

 # Restrictions

-I had some restraints and restrictions when developing the website, such as Copyright and Trademarked content. some of the origanlly images i had used in developing the webpage had watermarks and copyright attached to the them therefoire i need to filter and al my images to "Creative Commons Licence" So it was free for public use however still giving credit to the original creator and copyright holder.
+I had some restraints and restrictions when developing the website, such as Copyright and Trademarked content. some of the originally images i had used in developing the webpage had watermarks and copyright attached to the them therefoire i need to filter and al my images to "Creative Commons Licence" So it was free for public use however still giving credit to the original creator and copyright holder.

 # Description - Who this website is intended for